The Sourdough Ear. It's like the holy grail of beautiful looking sourdough.

 There are certain intentional things you can do to encourage your sourdough to have the best possible ear.

 Create Surface Tension

 Your dough must have adequate tension to be able to form a sourdough ear.
-This tension needs to be built from the beginning of your process, that is right from the stretch and fold phase.
-The most important part of creating the surface tension happens in the shaping phase.
+This tension needs to be built from the beginning of your process, that is right from the stretch and fold phase (when you develop the gluten network for your sourdough).

 You need to make sure that you lock in the surface tension on your dough so that it's taught when you go to score it.